CSGO Skins Value

 The value of CSGO skins is affected by a lot of factors.
 It’s based on the rarity of the skin, desirability, condition, patterns, the stickers on it and so on.

-As you might already know you can check your skins price in the steam market, and you probably have skins that you don’t like and want to new ones.
+As you might already know you can check your skins price in the steam market, and you probably have skins that you don’t like and want to get new ones.
+We’ve created our guide to help players understand skin value.
 So it’s important to know when to sell or trade your skins with more profit and how to evaluate your skins with stickers.

 Every time a new weapon case comes out in CSGO the value of the pre-existing skins tends to go down.
 This is due to people selling a lot of the skins they had in their inventory to go buy the new skins, because let’s face it, it’s cool to have the latest flashy skins in the game.